 Now let us discuss how alcohol affects your body

 Many of us consume alcohol to decompress and socialize.
-It can be part of a healthy lifestyle if you consume in moderate level and also exercise and have a good diet.
+It can be part of a healthy lifestyle if you consume in a moderate level and also exercise and have a good diet.
 But abusing too of drinks leads to alcohol addiction and it can affect both of your physical as well as mental health.
 Similar to all drug addiction even alcohol addiction can also damage your body, especially if you are addicted to alcohol heavily every day or in binges.
 Alcohol travels through the body from the mouth to the stomach, into the circulatory system, the brain, Liver, Heart, Bones, Pancreas, and liver.
-As drink is absorbed and consumed, and let us see how alcohol affects your systems
+As the drink is absorbed and consumed, and let us see how alcohol affects your systems

 When alcohol is consumed for a long period of time, It can impact your brain’s ability to control behavior and body functions.
 If alcohol is consumed in high level the cells to change and becomes smaller in size and also releases extra GABA ( it is a class of receptors that react to the neurotransmitter and also it is responsible for soothing the brain down) and dopamine ( it is responsible for happiness ).

 The largest internal organ is liver and it contains 500 different roles in it, containing the breakdown of food into strength and healing the body to get rid of waste outcomes and challenge infections.
 So, when your liver is injured, you usually won’t know about it till things get dangerous.
-Over time, When you consume a high quantity of any kind of drinks which makes the organ fatty and build up the fibrous tissue more thicker.
+Over time, When you consume a high quantity of any kind of drink which makes the organ fatty and builds up the fibrous tissue more thicker.

 When you consume 3-4 regular drinks a day develops your risk of increasing liver cancer.
 When you abuse drinks for long-term it can also lead you to develops the risk of liver cirrhosis (scarring) and even cause death.